 The soils here are very complex; on the surface there is about 50cm of earth, which is light and supple.
 The sub-soil there are concretions typical of Kimmeridgian soil for around 20cm which is very hard and compact.
-Then there is an elastic and cool layer of clay of about 40cm.
-Finally there is the very hard parent-rock.
+Then there is an elastic and cool layer of clay of about 40cm, then the very hard parent-rock.

-Les Clos is situated on a hill which produces a cover effect – the opposite of Preuses. the orientation here ranges from south-east to south-west and the slope is less steep.
-The subsoil is whiter, the Kimmerdgian here is very intense and relatively homogenous, rich in small oysters (Exogyra Virgula).
-The soil is very compact and dense.
+Les Clos is situated on a hill which produces a cover effect, the opposite of Preuses.
+The orientation here ranges from south-east to south-west and the slope is less steep.
+The subsoil is whiter, the Kimmerdgian here is very intense and relatively homogenous, rich in small oysters (Exogyra Virgula) and the soil is very compact and dense.

 Chablis grand cru Les Clos: